Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

 Numerous interesting results are apparent in Figure~\ref{fig:tesc}, so we start by comparing the overall $\Delta t_{\rm esc}$ distributions (black curves; left panels).
 As pointed out by FH00, the dominance of two-body relaxation (low $\Etilde$) causes a large fraction ($\gtrsim 40\%$) of PEs under the raw criterion to escape on the Hubble timescale $t_{\rm H}$, at least when integrated in constant $\phiclus$ (top row).
 On its own, this would appear problematic for GC modeling, which often neglects phenomena occurring on $t_{\rm H}$---e.g., evolution of the Galactic potential.
 But removal under the raw criterion neglects the impact of ongoing weak two-body encounters during $\Delta t_{\rm esc}$.
 By raising the $\Etilde$ necessary to become a PE in an attempt to roughly account for these interactions, the $\alpha$ criterion dramatically reduces the probability of $\Delta t_{\rm esc}\gtrsim t_H$ (2nd row from top).
 Further accounting for the impact of GC mass loss by integrating PEs in \texttt{CMC}'s true evolving $\phiclus(t)$ also hastens escape (lower two rows) but is less influential than the escape criterion because the initial dissolution timescale for most MWGCs surviving today is $\gtrsim t_{H}$.
-Finally, under any of the four combinations of escape criterion and $\phiclus$ assumption, $\Delta t_{\rm esc}$ overall is significantly shorter for the NCC'd GCs (solid) than the CC'd GCs (dashed).
-This is unsurprising since the former have higher $\Etilde$ overall (Figure~\ref{fig:Etilde}) due to more frequent strong ejections from BH-driven three-body binary formation (W23).
+For all four combinations of escape criterion and $\phiclus$ assumption, $\Delta t_{\rm esc}$ overall is significantly shorter for the NCC'd GCs (solid) than the CC'd GCs (dashed).
+This is unsurprising since Figure~\ref{fig:Etilde} showed the former have higher $\Etilde$ overall (due to more strong ejections from BH-driven three-body binary formation; Figures~\ref{fig:rejrtej_Etilde}--\ref{fig:tej_Etilde} and W23).